Skip to Content

 • Ashes from woodstoves/fireplaces/pellet stoves should be cool before putting them in a metal container.
 Keep the container a safe distance away from your home on a non-combustible surface.

-• Plug the space heater directly into the wall socket; do not use a power bar or extension cord.
+• Plug the space heater directly into the wall socket.
+Do not use a power bar or extension cord.

 • Use the right kind of fuel, specified by the manufacturer, for fuel-burning space heaters.